 However, there is one component that should always be present—vermouth.
 Camper’s argument may be true about the exact recipe, but everyone should agree that it’s just not a Martini without the vermouth.
-I realize that some of you think vermouth is a bad idea or you grew up with the notion that the drier the drink is, the better.
+We realize that some of you think vermouth is a bad idea or you grew up with the notion that the drier the drink is, the better.
 It’s a lie.
 The quantity may depend on taste, but to be a Martini, it must have vermouth.
-Sometimes people say they don’t like it, but I ask, how old is your vermouth?
+Sometimes people say they don’t like it, but we ask, how old is your vermouth?
 Remember, vermouth is aromatized wine.
 The flavor is delicate.
 It oxidizes once opened and has a limited shelf-life.
 Thankfully, it’s also inexpensive, so you can and should replace your bottle often and keep it stored in the fridge.
-Pour yourself a little taste test if you don’t believe me and recognize how the flavor changes over time.
+Pour yourself a little taste test if you don’t believe it and recognize how the flavor changes over time.

 The Drink of the Week is the Atty, not the Martini, so why all the fuss about it?
 Well, the Atty is basically a Dry Martini (one that uses dry, French vermouth) with a pair of subtle flavor elements added.
 If you love the subtle nuances of flavor in a good Martini you’ll appreciate what the Atty brings to the glass.

 1.5 oz gin